-In addition to the Local Authority's on-line application

-at www.southwark.gov.uk/schooladmissions a Supplementary Information Form which is available from the school and the Local Authority should be completed and returned to the school no later than the National Closing Date, 15th January 2022.
+In addition to the Local Authority's on-line application at www.southwark.gov.uk/schooladmissions a Supplementary Information Form which is available from the school and the Local Authority should be completed and returned to the school no later than the closing date as stated by Southwark.
 If a supplementary information form is not received by the school the Governing Body will not be able to apply their admission criteria and the application will be considered under the 'any other children' category.
 The school will retain one copy and give the parent a copy.
-Offers of places will be sent to parents on the common offer date, 16th April 2022.
+You will be advised of the outcome of your application by a common offer date specified by the local Authority (April 2024) for applications received on time for Reception 2024).